Gang scheduling, Priority scheduling, and Autoscaling for KubeRay CRDs with Kueue#

 • LocalQueue

-• The LocalQueue user-queue is a namespaced object in the default namespace which belongs to a ClusterQueue.
+• The LocalQueue user-queue is a namespace-scoped object in the default namespace which belongs to a ClusterQueue.
 A typical practice is to assign a namespace to a tenant, team, or user of an organization.
 Users submit jobs to a LocalQueue, instead of to a ClusterQueue directly.

 • WorkloadPriorityClass